-Example 1.
-It is day 4 of the World Series of Poker Main Event in 2015, and eight players are seated at the table in question.
-At this stage of the tournament, the blinds are 5,000/10,000 and the ante is 1,000, which means before the cards were even dealt, one player called the small blind must bet 5,000 chips, the next player, called the big blind, must bet 10,000 chips, and in addition all 8 players must put 1,000 in chips into the pot.
+Continuing with the scene set forth in the introduction, at this stage of the tournament, the blinds are 5,000/10,000 and the ante is 1,000, which means before the cards were even dealt, one player called the small blind must bet 5,000 chips, the next player, called the big blind, must bet 10,000 chips, and in addition all 8 players must put 1,000 in chips into the pot.
 The dealer then deals two cards face down to each player.
 Each player acts in sequence, and can either call, which means matching the largest bet (currently 10,000), raise, which means betting more than the current bet, or fold.

-In this hand, Ryan D'Angelo raises to 22,000 with A♦ K♠, five players fold, Daniel Negreanu, the small blind, calls with A♠ 7♠ and Fernando Perez calls from the big blind with 3♥ 2♥.
+In this hand, Ryan D'Angelo raises to 22,000 with A K , five players fold, Daniel

+Negreanu, the small blind, calls with A♣ 7♣ and Fernando Perez calls from the big blind with 3♥ 2♥.
 The pot now totals 74,000 chips and the first betting round is complete.

 At this point, the dealer places 3 community cards, called the flop, face up on the board.
 The community cards can be used by any of the players, along with their own two cards, to form the best possible 5-card poker hand.
-In this hand, the flop is 3 + 10 + 9 +.
+In this hand, the flop is 3 10 9 .
 Now there is another betting round.
 All three players check, which means betting 0 chips.